Our Executive Board

 Jason B. Levin, Vice President of Communications

-Jason Levin is beginning his fourth term as the Los Angeles County Young Democrats’ Vice President of Communications.
+Jason Levin is serving his fifth term as the Vice President of Communications.
 In this role, Jason coordinates and manages LACYD’s external and internal communications, including the organization’s social media presence.
 In his professional career, Jason currently serves as Communications Director to Councilmember Bob Blumenfield.
-A veteran of both government and campaigns, Jason has previously worked as Communications Director for then LAUSD Board Member Nury Martinez and as Press Secretary for former Congressman and LACYD co-founder Howard Berman’s 2012 re-election campaign.
+A veteran of both government and campaigns, Jason has previously worked as Communications Director for then-LAUSD Board Member Nury Martinez and as Press Secretary for former Congressman and LACYD co-founder Howard Berman’s 2012 re-election campaign.
 Jason has also served Valley communities as a field representative for Congressman Howard Berman and State Senator Fran Pavley.
-Born and raised in the San Fernando Valley, Jason is a graduate of The George Washington University in Washington, D.C.
+Born and raised in Los Angeles’s San Fernando Valley, Jason is a graduate of The George Washington University in Washington, D.C.

 Marcos Sanchez, Vice President of Administration

-Maros is in his second term as LACYD’s Vice President of Administration, responsible for coordinating the activities of the legislative, political and membership recruitment and engagement activities of the organization.
+Marcos is serving his third term as LACYD’s Vice President of Administration, responsible for coordinating the activities of the legislative, political and membership recruitment and engagement activities of the organization.
 Professionally, Marcos serves as the Field Representative for Assemblymember Raul Bocanegra.
 Born in the north east San Fernando Valley, Marcos is dedicated to expanding opportunity and improving the quality of life in his community.